corpbob/OpenShiftHowToGuides/exercises/01_run_a_docker_image.md

 ## Login into OpenShift

-*Important: Please substitute for "openshift-devel" the user id assigned to you*
+*Important: Please substitute for "userX" the user id assigned to you*

 ```
-oc login -u openshift-devel
+oc login -u userX
 ```

 ## Create a new project

 ```
-oc new-project myproject
+oc new-project userX-dev
 ```

 ## Run the app